survivejs/site/drafts/material-ui-interview.md

 You can find components in the React, Angular, Vue, Ember and Polymer ecosystem.
 We have chosen to focus on [React](https://facebook.github.io/react/) and the [Material Design Specification](https://material.io/guidelines/).

-Let's say you want to display a beautiful button, all you need to do is the following:
+Let's say you want to display a beautiful button, all you need to do is the following (example for Material-UI v1):

 ```js
 import Button from 'material-ui/Button'